 You've just recovered 2.5 hours (3 minutes X 50 tickets = 150 minutes/60 minutes = 2.5 hours) of your day by applying this easy task.

-As I wrote this I realized that there were a few more benefits of tagging that I’d like to share with you.
-Stay tuned next week and I will talk about them in addition to how you can use tools like Gravity Forms to automate tagging for you.
+As I wrote this I realized that there were a few more benefits of tagging that I'd like to share with you.
+Subscribe and you can read about them in addition to how you can use tools like Gravity Forms to automate tagging for you.
 Have questions about tags?
 Comment here or email me.